Analysis of Convolutions, Non-linearity and Depth in Graph Neural Networks using Neural Tangent Kernel: Abstract

 \section{Abstract}

-The fundamental principle of Graph Neural Networks (GNNs) is to exploit the structural information of the data by aggregating the neighboring nodes using a `graph convolution'.
-Therefore, understanding its influence on the network performance is crucial.
-Convolutions based on graph Laplacian have emerged as the dominant choice with the symmetric normalization of the adjacency matrix $\rmA$, defined as $\rmD^{-\frac{1}{2}} \rmA \rmD^{-\frac{1}{2}}$, being the most widely adopted one, where $\rmD$ is the degree matrix.
-However, some empirical studies show that row normalization $\rmD^{-1} \rmA$ outperforms it in node classification.
-Despite the widespread use of GNNs, there is no rigorous theoretical study on the representation power of these convolution operators, that could explain this behavior.
-In this work, we analyze the influence of the graph convolutions theoretically using \emph{Graph Neural Tangent Kernel} in a semi-supervised node classification setting.
-Under a \emph{Degree Corrected Stochastic Block Model}, we prove that: (i) row normalization preserves the underlying class structure better than other convolutions; (ii) performance degrades with network depth due to over-smoothing, but the loss in class information is the slowest in row normalization; (iii) skip connections retain the class information even at infinite depth, thereby eliminating over-smoothing.
-We finally validate our theoretical findings on real datasets.
+The fundamental principle of Graph Neural Networks (GNNs) is to exploit the structural information of the data by aggregating the neighboring nodes using a `graph convolution' in conjunction with a suitable choice for the network architecture, such as depth and activation functions.
+Therefore, understanding the influence of each of the design choice on the network performance is crucial.
+Convolutions based on graph Laplacian have emerged as the dominant choice with the symmetric normalization of the adjacency matrix as the most widely adopted one.
+However, some empirical studies show that row normalization of the adjacency matrix outperforms it in node classification.
+Despite the widespread use of GNNs, there is no rigorous theoretical study on the representation power of these convolutions, that could explain this behavior.
+Similarly, the empirical observation of the linear GNNs performance being on par with non-linear ReLU GNNs lacks rigorous theory.

+In this work, we theoretically analyze the influence of different aspects of the GNN architecture using the \emph{Graph Neural Tangent Kernel} in a semi-supervised node classification setting.
+Under the population \emph{Degree Corrected Stochastic Block Model}, we prove that: (i) linear networks capture the class information as good as ReLU networks; (ii) row normalization preserves the underlying class structure better than other convolutions; (iii) performance degrades with network depth due to over-smoothing, but the loss in class information is the slowest in row normalization; (iv) skip connections retain the class information even at infinite depth, thereby eliminating over-smoothing.
+We finally validate our theoretical findings numerically and on real datasets such as \emph{Cora} and \emph{Citeseer}.